DataDog/integrations-core/istio/README.md

          - connection_security_policy
     ```

-       Note: `connectionID` Prometheus label is excluded, the conf.yaml.example also has a list of suggested labels to exclude.
+       **Note**: `connectionID` Prometheus label is excluded, the conf.yaml.example also has a list of suggested labels to exclude.

    Istio mesh metrics are now only available from `istio-proxy` containers which are supported out-of-the-box via autodiscovery, see [`istio.d/auto_conf.yaml`][17].